 December 15, 2017

 - What if I can't complete my application by the deadline?

-Required materials should only be submitted late due to extenuating circumstances and not due to poor planning or procrastination.
+Required materials should only be submitted late due to extenuating circumstances.
 If you need to request permission for late submission of a required application item, please e-mail Jennifer Hambach (firstname.lastname@example.org), Graduate Admissions Coordinator, well in advance of the December 15th deadline.
 As a general rule, late applications are not accepted.